iaincollins/structured-data-api/README.md

 The focus of this platform is utility and ease of use.
 It aims to be informed by and compliant with existing relevant standards.

-It currently includes very simple schemas for:
+It currently includes example schemas for:

 * People
 * Places